-Claim: Video clip shows Barack Obama acknowledging that he is not a natural-born U.S. citizen.
+A video clip shows Barack Obama acknowledging that he is not a natural-born U.S. citizen.
+See Example( s )

-Finally, in the description of another (even more obviously edited) ObamaSnippetsDotCom video, which features a faux announcement from President Obama that he will be "quitting" the presidency in 2012, the clip's creator exasperatingly acknowledges that too many people still aren't getting the joke:
+Finally, in the description of another (even more obviously edited) ObamaSnippetsDotCom video, which featured a faux announcement from President Obama that he would be “quitting” the presidency in 2012, the clip’s creator exasperatingly acknowledged that too many people still weren’t getting the joke:

 As ObamaSnippetsDotCom evolves, I thought I’d try a slightly different format for this new video.
 In the past, I have tried to hide my edits to some degree, in order to make the videos look somewhat real.
 This was not an attempt to deceive, but rather just another layer of creativity.
 But, upon further reflection, it would seem that hiding my edits just isn’t fair to the slower folks out there.

 I have grown weary of reading comments from “video experts” who have “concluded” that the video “has been doctored,” “is fake,” or worse, “a hoax.”
 All I wanted to do is create videos that were funny, or at least clever.
 I have made it abundantly clear on my Channel Profile that these are spoofs.
 But clearly, some people just don’t get it.